-- -p password, --password password Specify the user's password upon creation. - -e email, --email email Specify the user's email.
+- -h, --help Shows help and exits.
+Depending on where this option appears it will either list the available commands or display help for a specific command. - -p -p <password>, --password <password> Specify the user's password upon creation. - -e <email>, --email <email> Specify the user's email.

 The next options relate to user roles.
 They work in pairs, one option granting a right while the other revokes it; obviously options of the same pair are mutually exclusive.

 The long options are named with the matching right, prefix it with a no to revoke the right.
 For short options, the upper case letter grants the right while the lower case letter revokes it.
 Short options might be combined into a single one such as -aJ to both revoke the admin right and grant the jukebox one.

--A, --admin Grant admin rights.
+- -A, --admin Grant admin rights.

--a, --noadmin Revoke admin rights.
+- -a, --noadmin Revoke admin rights.

--J, --jukebox Grant jukebox rights.
+- -J, --jukebox Grant jukebox rights.

--j, --nojukebox Revoke jukebox rights.
+- -j, --nojukebox Revoke jukebox rights.